The3DPrintist/2B2T-QueueBot/README.md

 ## SMS Setup:

-Select your phone provider in the dropdown, If you don't have one of the providers, you can hardcode the email, refer to Email Setup, and use this site.
+Select your phone provider in the dropdown, If you don't have one of the providers, you can hardcode the email, refer to Email Setup.
+Most phone providers have email systems to text via Email.

 Input your phone number into the box labeled “Phone Number / Email” with no spaces or special characters.

 Example of what the phone number should look like:
 1234567890

-You may test the message by clicking the “Test Email” button, it has a cooldown.
+You may test the message by clicking the “Test Email” button, it has a cooldown, and a limit of 5 messages an hour

 ## Email Setup: